THEOplayer/samples-lightning/minimal-ui/README.md

 ### Getting started

-Put a copy of `THEOplayer.chromeless.js` library into `./static/THEOplayer`.
+Put a copy of the THEOplayer Web SDK into `./static/THEOplayer`.

 > Before you follow the steps below, make sure you have the [Lightning-CLI](https://rdkcentral.github.io/Lightning-CLI/#/) installed _globally_ only your system